Motorola One 5G review: Incredible value with Frankensteined features

 - It will only get one major OS update

-Similar to its nearly identical European cousin the Moto G 5G Plus, the Motorola One 5G has appealing specs like a 6.7-inch full HD display, a Snapdragon 765 processor, a big beast of a battery, a headphone jack, a 90Hz refresh rate display and six cameras.
-(Though in my opinion, six cameras is a bit of an overkill and I'd rather have one really good camera on each side.)
+Similar to its nearly identical European cousin the Moto G 5G Plus, the Motorola One 5G has appealingspecs like a 6.7-inch full HD display, a Snapdragon 765 processor, a big beast of a battery, a headphone jack, a 90Hz refresh rate display and six cameras.
+(Though in my opinion, six cameras is a bit of overkill, and I'd rather have one really good camera on each side.)
 It also has NFC for Google Pay, which previous Motorola budget phones in the US have lacked.

 In addition, when you add everything up, the One 5G is a bit of a phone feature emotional roller coaster.
 It's not bad per se, but the One 5G lacks the cohesiveness like that of the Motorola Edge.